pauljos/ssoulss/website/contact.md

 ### Hours

 Our teams operate Monday to Friday, 09:00 — 18:00 local time.
-For urgent requests email <a href="mailto:info@ssoulss.com">info@ssoulss.com</a>.
+For urgent requests, please submit the form and mark the message "Urgent" — we'll prioritise these requests.

 {% endcapture %}